sen2vm/sen2vm-core/README.md

 # Project sen2vm-core
-The sen2vm core is a standalone tool designed to generate geolocation grids that will be included in the Level-1B (L1B) product.
+The Sen2VM core is a standalone tool designed to generate geolocation grids that will be included in the Level-1B (L1B) product.
 Its primary function is to create direct location grids, mapping the L1B product in sensor geometry down to the ground.
 Additionally, the tool supports the generation of inverse location grids, enabling mapping from a specific ground area back to the corresponding area in sensor geometry.

-Please note that Sen2VM exist implemented as a SNAP plugin, which calls the Sen2VM standalone tool during execution.
+Please note that Sen2VM exists implemented as a SNAP plugin, which calls the Sen2VM standalone tool during execution.

 This documentation is split into 3 parts:
-* Description and format of expected inputs, along with instructions for running Sen2VM: §[Inputs](#1-inputs)
+* Description and format of expected inputs, along with instructions for running Sen2VM: § [Inputs](#1-inputs)
-* Details on generated outputs: §[Outputs](#2-outputs)
+* Details on generated outputs: § [Outputs](#2-outputs)
-* Validation process, including test procedures and data used: §[Validation](#3-validation)
+* Validation process, including test procedures and data used: § [Validation](#3-validation)

 ## 1. Inputs
 Inputs required by Sen2VM are:
 * L1B Product,
-* Some GIPP files (parameters file used in operational production),
+* Some GIPP files (parameters files used in operational production),
 * Digital Elevation Model (DEM),
 * GEOID model to measure precise surface elevations,
 * IERS bulletin that provides data and standards related to Earth rotation and reference frames,
-* Attitude data,
 * Additional information for configuration.

 All inputs are described in this section.

 It starts by the command line which will be the entry point for user or for the Sen2VM SNAP plugin.
 Then a description of all what can be passed from the user to Sen2VM (through command line) is described.

-### 1.1 How to run sen2vm-core
+### 1.1 How to run or compile sen2vm-core

-Before running sen2vm-core, make sure to install the required dependencies.
-To do so, please refer to [https://github.com/sen2vm/sen2vm-build-env/tree/main](https://github.com/sen2vm/sen2vm-build-env/tree/main)

-Then, inside `sen2vm-core` folder, run the next commands:
+First, download the jar of Sen2VM core, then run the following commad to launch it:
 ```
-mvn clean install
-java -jar target/sen2vm-core-<NN.NN.NN>-SNAPSHOT.jar -c [configuration_filepath] [-p [parameters_filepath]]
+java -jar target/sen2vm-core-<NN.NN.NN>-jar-with-dependencies.jar -c [configuration_filepath] [-p [parameters_filepath]]
 ```

 Where: